-3. Will power alone can stop addiction
+3. Willpower alone can stop addiction

 One of the main reasons why people fail to recover from addiction is because they think they can get over it by using willpower alone.
 Addiction is often the result of trauma, mental health problems or underlying issues which have never been addressed.
-It’s not something you can turn on and off as you wish and those who stop drinking without processing why they became addicted in the first place, are at higher risk of relapsing or picking up another addiction in its place.
+It’s not something you can turn on and off as you wish, and those who stop drinking without processing why they became addicted in the first place, are at higher risk of relapsing or picking up another addiction in its place.

 4. Alcoholics should just stop drinking

 One of the biggest stereotypes about alcohol addiction is that people become alcoholics simply because they drink too much and that if they exercise self-control, they won’t have a problem anymore.
-Alcoholism is an illness and absolutely nobody has the power to stop being sick by simply clicking their fingers.
+Alcoholism is an illness and absolutely nobody has the power to stop being ill by simply clicking their fingers.

 Anyone can become an alcoholic, no matter who you are.
 While no one cause has been determined, there are several risk factors for alcoholism: